ahmaazouzi/cs-topics/systems/machineLevelRep.md

 ## Program Encoding:
 - We've covered what happens when a C program is compiled with the GCC compiler [here](computerSystems.md/#2-programs-are-translated-by-other-programs-into-different-forms).
-- To better understand the relationship between C code and compiled assembly, we use the **`-0g`** option with GCC to produce machine code that is not optimized and close in structure to the original C code.
+- To better understand the relationship between C code and compiled assembly, we use the **`-Og`** option with GCC to produce machine code that is not optimized and close in structure to the original C code.

 ### Machine-Level Code:
 - Two very important machine-level Programming abstractions are: